JMVCoelho/al-folio/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: MSc Computer Science and Engineering, <a href='https://tecnico.ulisboa.pt/'>IST</a>.
+subtitle: M.Sc.
+Computer Science and Engineering, <a href='https://tecnico.ulisboa.pt/'>IST</a>.

 profile:
   align: right